jake-knerr/js-style-guide/README.md

 export const foo;
 ```

-#### Do not worry about sorting types by alpha or any other arbitrary system.
+#### Do not worry about sorting types by alpha or any other arbitrary sorting system.

 > Why?
 This is a hard to maintain abstraction that provides little benefit.